canonical/cassandra-operator/README.md

 juju deploy cassandra_ubuntu@24.04-amd64.charm cassandra
 ```

-The config option `--config profile=testing` can be used for testing purposes.
-This restricts a Cassandra node to minimum memory usage.
+Use the `--config profile=testing` option to run a Cassandra node with minimal memory for testing purposes.

 Apache Cassandra is typically deployed as a cluster to provide horizontal scalability and fault tolerance.
 In Juju, each Cassandra node is represented by a unit.